Deep sea explorers find mysterious creatures and one 'horror' off Carolinas coast

 The dives set out to explore and map plateaus, escarpments, submarine canyons and "gas seeps," where methane bubbles up from the ocean floor.
 A mysterious "sonar anomaly" was also investigated off North Carolina, but turned out to be a geological formation rather than a shipwreck or "otherwise," as NOAA put it.

-At least one shipwreck was visited, a suspected 19th Century vessel found 7,000 feet down off the North Carolina.
-Its identity remains a mystery even now, NOAA says.
+At least one shipwreck was visited, a suspected 19th-century vessel found 7,000 feet down off the North Carolina coast.
+Its identity remains a mystery, NOAA says.

 Read More